DaveMielke/NBP/b2g/doc/UserInterface/QuickReference/actions.rst

 .. |Assist| replace:: go to the current Google Assist app
 .. |BackKey| replace:: the Android Back key
 .. |BluetoothSettings| replace:: go to the Bluetooth Settings screen
-.. |BrailleCodeConfirm| replace:: show the current braille code
+.. |BrailleCodeConfirm| replace:: show the current literary braille code
-.. |BrailleCodeNext| replace:: select the next braille code
+.. |BrailleCodeNext| replace:: select the next literary braille code
-.. |BrailleCodePrevious| replace:: select the previous braille code
+.. |BrailleCodePrevious| replace:: select the previous literary braille code
 .. |BrailleOff| replace:: turn the braille display off
 .. |BrailleOn| replace:: turn the braille display on
 .. |BringCursor| replace:: bring the cursor to a specific character